leadership-camp-challenge-army-navy-1250

 10 Ways Leadership Camps Benefit Children and Teens

 1. Develop Personal Accountability – If a child or teenager is going to figure out how to be responsible without adult direction and interference, a leadership camp is a great place to start.
 Campers learn how to follow a daily schedule, select activities, and take responsibility for their actions.
 Basically, middle and high school campers learn how to take charge of themselves, something every parent should want for their child.
-Of course, campers are guided and mentored by adult camp counselors and staff, but there is definitely an emphasis on personal accountability at all times, especially at leadership camps.

 2. Coach, Lead, and Follow – Taking charge of others entails looking at everyone’s strengths and weaknesses, knowing how to delegate, motivate, and organize.
 Leadership camps are a great way to learn actual management and leadership skills that will prove useful throughout life.
 Knowing how to direct, lead, delegate, manage, inspire, and work in teams, are all critical real-world life and management level skills.